TendaiMJay/Synthetic-Medical-Data-Analysis/README.md

 > 2. Calculate column categorization of heath metrics such as BMI, Blood Pressure, etc. Measures such as mortality rate, age,
 > 3. Dynamic titles and labels

-Interact with dynamic reort here: https://mavenanalytics.io/project/14802
+Interact with dynamic report here: https://mavenanalytics.io/project/14802

 ### Python Analysis